-The Antora project provides a Docker image so you can run the
+The Antora project provides a Docker image that you can use to run the

 antora command inside a container (a process known as containerization).

-The benefit of this approach is that you can bypass installing Antora and skip right to running it.
+The benefit of this approach is that you can bypass installing Antora and get right down to running it.